Transfer Application Review

 What We Look For

-College isn’t all about academics (although, it is a big part).
 We are interested in what you invest your time in outside the classroom, whether that may be the arts, sports, volunteering or working.
-This is your chance to brag about the company/organization you founded, the research you have been conducting, the first place trophy your robotics team won or the fact that you work 40 hours a week and still maintain a strong academic record.
+This is your chance to let us know about the company/organization you founded, the research you have been conducting or the fact that you work 40 hours a week and still maintain a strong academic record.

 We want to hear from you about distinctive experiences, skills, or successes you may have had.
 If you have a unique circumstance that may have affected your academic performance for a period of time or in a specific class, we encourage you to share your story.